simomagi/continual_SNI/README.md

 PrnuResidual=$FACIL_BOLOGNA_PATH/PrnuResidual/.
 ```

-The structure of directories Patches_256, Histograms, PrnuResidual is the same.
+The structure of directories `Patches_256`, `Histograms`, `PrnuResidual` is the same.
 They contain  one directory per image and the name of each directory is a pointer to the original image in the SDB dataset.
-A single directory contains the set of patch images for the full image (Patches_256), the set of patch histogram for the full Image (Histograms) and the set of patch prnu residuals for the full image (PrnuResidual).
-The nomenclature of the folder is taken from the file summary.csv.
+A single directory contains the set of patch images for the full image (`Patches_256`), the set of patch histogram for the full Image (`Histograms`) and the set of patch prnu residuals for the full image (`PrnuResidual`).
+The nomenclature of the folder is taken from the file `summary.csv`.
 See Pre-process Data for more details.

 ## Pre-Process Data
 The following operations should be performed sequentially.